Sculptor

 I have been selling my work since 1980 and have had exhibitions in Britain and Germany.

-Prices for this work can be obtained on request.
+Prices for my work can be obtained on request.

 1. Wow – didn’t know you did this too.
 Beautiful work!